carbon-language/carbon-lang/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl01.rst

         return tok_number;
       }

-This is all pretty straight-forward code for processing input.
+This is all pretty straightforward code for processing input.
 When reading a numeric value from input, we use the C ``strtod`` function to convert it to a numeric value that we store in ``NumVal``.
 Note that this isn't doing sufficient error checking: it will incorrectly read "1.23.45.67" and handle it as if you typed in "1.23".
-Feel free to extend it :).
+Feel free to extend it!
 Next we handle comments:

 .. code-block:: c++